-Methadone linked to 30 percent of painkiller overdosesJuly 4th, 2012 in Medications /
+Methadone linked to 30 percent of painkiller overdosesJuly 4, 2012 in Medicine & Health / Medications

 The prescription drug methadone is linked to over 30 percent of painkiller overdose deaths, according to a report released by the Centers for Disease Control (CDC) and Prevention Tuesday.

 "Death from opioid overdose have increased four-fold in the past decade, and methadone now accounts for nearly a third of opioid-associated deaths," said CDC Director Thomas Frieden.